 The printed thesis shall be made available at the University by no later than three weeks before the licentiate seminar.
 The Coordinator of PhD Studies at the Academic Affairs and Student Support Office is responsible for ensuring that the thesis is distributed within and beyond the University.

 By no later than three weeks before the licentiate seminar, the thesis shall also be published electronically in the University's database of publications, DiVA (Digitala Vetenskapliga Arkivet).

-For more detailed information, please refer to the instructions for the production and distribution of licentiate and doctoral theses and for publishing in DiVA.
+For more detailed information, please refer to Printing and distribution of theses and for publishing in DiVA.